Toolbox for reconstructing quantum theory from rules on information acquisition: Discussion and outlook

 \subsection{An operational alternative to the wave function of the universe}

-Pushing the informational interpretation of quantum theory to the extreme, one may speculate whether the quantum state also represents a state of information in a gravitational or cosmological context.
+Pushing an informational interpretation of quantum theory to the extreme, one may speculate whether the quantum state could also represent a state of information in a gravitational or cosmological context.
 For instance, is such an interpretation adequate for the `wave function of the universe' which is ubiquitous in standard approaches to quantum cosmology (e.g., see \cite{Hartle:1983ai,Bojowald:2011zzb,Ashtekar:2011ni})?
 Such an interpretation would require the existence of an absolute and omniscient observer, an idea which we just abandoned.

 Alternatively, one could adopt one of the central ideas of relational quantum mechanics \cite{Rovelli:1995fv,Smerlak:2006gi}, according to which all physical systems can assume the role of an `observer', recording information about other systems, thereby relieving the clear distinction used in this manuscript.
 Extending this idea to a space-time context, one could interpret the universe as an abstract network of subsystems/subregions, viewed as information registers, which can communicate and exchange information through interaction (see figure \ref{fig_global}).